MASH: A Novel About Three Army Doctors: Plot

 Lieutenant Colonel Henry Blake, commander of the 4077th Mobile Army Surgical Hospital, requests two new surgeons for his unit.
 Captains Duke Forrest and Hawkeye Pierce share a jeep to the post, in the process discovering that they share a taste for alcohol and similar views about many issues.
 Blake assigns them to the night shift, billeting them with Major Jonathan Hobson, a Midwestern preacher and surgeon.

 Despite their dislike of authority and penchant for making wisecracks and pulling pranks, the new doctors exhibit exceptional surgical skills and commitment to their job, gaining the respect of their colleagues.
 They become annoyed by Maj.
 Hobson's religious fervor and insist that Blake have Maj.
 Hobson rebilleted.
 Friction mounts between the major and the new captains; when Major Hobson's prayers begin to annoy everyone, Col. Blake arranges to have him sent stateside.

 Pierce and Forrest request a chest surgeon for the unit.
 When the new man, Captain John McIntyre, arrives, he displays exceptional skill, but resists their attempts to draw him into their social circle.
 During a recreational football game, Hawkeye suddenly remembers playing football against McIntyre in college and introduces McIntyre to everyone as Trapper John.

 The Bachelor Officers Quarters (BOQ) tent occupied by the three surgeons, known as The Swamp, becomes a central gathering point.
 The surgeons enjoy the company of Father Mulcahy, the Catholic chaplain, although they are not strongly religious, but Duke (an avowed Protestant) wants to seek out a Protestant chaplain.
 A chaplain is found, but the "Swampmen" object to his habit of ghostwriting cheerful letters for soldiers without checking the seriousness of their wounds.
 After a patient dies the day after a letter saying "Everything is fine and I'll be home soon" is sent, the Swampmen lash him to a wooden cross and make him believe they intend to burn him alive.

-Captain Waldowski, nicknamed "The Painless Pole", is prone to regular fits of depression.
+Captain Waldowski, a dentist nicknamed "The Painless Pole", is prone to regular fits of depression.
 When he announces his decision to commit suicide, the Swampmen stage a "Last Supper", summon everyone to bid him farewell and then give him a sedative.
 While he is sedated, they hook him to a harness and drop him from a helicopter, ending the depression.

 The Swampmen have frequent conflicts with Captain Frank Burns.
 Burns, even though he has never had surgical training, nonetheless considers his work to be infallible, and holds himself above the Swampmen.
 After one of his patients dies, he angrily blames an orderly.
 First Duke and then Trapper get into a fistfight with Burns.